pkardas/shapes/README.md

 #### TASK 7 - Software (Shapes) as a Service

 Change in software is inevitable.
 Our management decided we are not going to ship the application to the customers and force them to use the command line script.
-Instead we are going to put the application on the server and for example charge users for every request to our server.
+Instead we are going to put the application in the cloud (on the server, for example AWS EC2).

 We have to prepare `shapes` application to serve requests via HTTP.
 We are going to use FastAPI to serve requests: https://fastapi.tiangolo.com/tutorial/first-steps/